TACC/Lmod/docs/source/051_tcl_modulefiles.rst

 .modulerc and .version files.

 **ModuleTool** : This is the string "Lmod".
 This works for Lmod
     8.4.8+.
-This variable also exists in Tmod version 4.7 or greater.
+This variable also exists in Tmod version 4.7 or greater and reports "Modules".

 **ModuleToolVersion** : This is the current version of Lmod.
 This
     works for Lmod 8.4.8+ This variable also exists in Tmod version 4.7 or greater.